Crop Circle Research Archive Logo

 The Crop Circle Research Archive is home to one of the world’s largest databases of crop circle-related information.

-Over the years, an incredible amount of scientific research has been undertaken into how crop circles form; where they appear; what tell-tale signs they leave behind.
+Over the years, an incredible amount of research has been undertaken into how crop circles form; where they appear; what tell-tale signs they leave behind.
 Much of this research is now long-forgotten but the results still exist, often buried in boxes and files, not having seen the light of day for several decades.

 • Anomalous Photographs